XVII Corps (India): Testbed for Integrated Battle Groups

 As of June 2024, 2 IBGs under 9 Corps and 5 IBGs under 17 Corps had been raised two phases, respectively.
 These formations were war-gamed and validated in multiple exercises.
 The Army HQ had earlier submitted the report on Phase-1 of 'IBG-isation' to the Defence Ministry while the same for Phase 2 was to be submitted before issuing the official Government Sanction Letter (GSL).
 The original plan was to first carve out 8-10 IBGs (5,000 to 6,000 troops each) initially and then create more over the years.
 As of now, the Army has 14 Corps (40,000 to 70,000 troops each), with four of them being strike formations.
 By November 2024, the Army submitted a draft Government Sanction Letter seeking official approval for the establishment of these IBGs.
 The issuing of the GSL will imply the approval for the implementation of IBGs.
 Post approval, the Army aims to have the IBGs operational by 2025.

 On 26 July 2025, on the occasion of 26th Kargil Vijay Diwas, the CoAS General Upendra Dwivedi introduced the Rudra all-arms brigades in Drass War Memorial.
 The plan includes conversion of 250 single-arm brigades to all-arms ones with integration of fighting elements like infantry, mechanised infantry, armoured (tanks), Special Forces as well as support elements like artillery, engineers, air defence, electronic warfare and UAVs (unmanned aerial vehicles).
 The formations will receive specially prepared logistics for support and combat support.
 The design of the all-arms brigade itself evolved from the IBG concept with few but major modifications including these brigades being slightly larger than standard brigades against the IBG which were scaled-down Divisions.
 Also, the Rudra units will be commanded by a Brigadier-ranked officer, unlike a Major General-commanded IBG formation.
 While one brigade each, under the IX and XVII Corps, have already been converted to Rudra brigade, they are likely to be operationalised with few months.

+In January 2026, a report revealed plans of the Indian Army to convert two Divisions under XVII Corps.
+The plans have been fast-tracked according to sources.
+The IBGs will comprise a Major General-ranked commanding officer with a size of over 5,000 troops but without any Brigade commander.
+The IBG will be able to draw logistics and other support elements from units placed under its respective Corps HQ, while a dedicated group can also be established to draw fire support.
+However, their implementation remains under discussion and could be further refined before deployment.
+The approach to capability development is based on capacity assessments, not on a threat-based model..